juuisle/code_optimization/Ex4/CodeOpt_A4-Final-Report.md

 make mm_blas
 srun -N 1 mm_blas 4000```

-The results was correct, the matrix multiplication with BLAS library produces the same results as the other algorithms that were implemented previously.
+The results were correct, the matrix multiplication with BLAS library produces the same results as the other algorithms that were implemented previously.
-The table below shows the results of this algorithm compare to previous implementations.
-For matrix multiplication with blocks, the blocksizes that are chosen for the comparation were 40 and 250
+The table below shows the results of this algorithm compared to previous implementations.
+For matrix multiplication with blocks, the block sizes that are chosen for the comparison were 40 and 250

 |    with -O3 flag   | $1000 \times 1000$ | $2000 \times 2000$ | $3000 \times 3000$ | $4000 \times 4000$ |
 | ------------------ | ------------------ | ------------------ | ------------------ | ------------------ |